microsoft/azure-pipelines-tasks/Tasks/SqlAzureDacpacDeploymentV1/README.md

 ### Overview:

 The task is used to deploy a compiled SQL Database project ([DACPACs](https://msdn.microsoft.com/en-IN/library/ee210546.aspx)) to an existing Azure SQL DB, Azure SQL Managed Instance, Azure SQL VM, or SQL Server, either by using DACPACs or SQL Server scripts.
 Either Visual Studio SQL Database projects or Visual Studio Code/Azure Data Studio SQL Database projects can be used, as both build a DACPAC file.
-The  are deployed using [SqlPackage.exe](#1) and the [SQL Server scripts](https://msdn.microsoft.com/en-IN/library/hh245282.aspx) are deployed using the [Invoke-Sqlcmd cmdlet](https://msdn.microsoft.com/en-IN/library/cc281720.aspx).
+The DACPACs are deployed using [SqlPackage.exe](#1) and the [SQL Server scripts](https://msdn.microsoft.com/en-IN/library/hh245282.aspx) are deployed using the [Invoke-Sqlcmd cmdlet](https://msdn.microsoft.com/en-IN/library/cc281720.aspx).
 DACPACs and SqlPackage.exe and Invoke-Sqlcmd cmdlet provides for fine-grained control over the database creation and upgrades, including upgrades for schema, triggers, stored procedures, roles, users, extended properties etc. Using the task, multiple different properties can be set to ensure that the database is created or upgraded properly.

 ### Contact Information